mingzhu0527/HAR/README.md

 # HAR

-Code for WWW2019 paper "A Hierarchical Attention Retrieval Model for Healthcare Question Answering" (http://dmkd.cs.vt.edu/papers/WWW19.pdf)
+Code for the WWW2019 paper "A Hierarchical Attention Retrieval Model for Healthcare Question Answering" (http://dmkd.cs.vt.edu/papers/WWW19.pdf)

 **The data preprocessing and training code are from MatchZoo branch 1.0.
 Please refer to the original repo for more details: https://github.com/NTMC-Community/MatchZoo**